-Successful completion of all courses and completion of the required ATI evaluation and remedial work will lead to completion of graduation requirements and subsequent submission of credentials to the Texas State Board of Nursing to verify that the student is prepared to take the NCLEX-RN examination.
 All registered nursing graduates must successfully complete a jurisprudence examination given by the Texas Board of Nursing before they will be allowed to take the NCLEX-RN.
-Additional information related to graduation activities is available in the Associate of Applied Science in Nursing Student Handbook.
+Additional information related to graduation activities is available in the Associate Degree Nursing Student Handbook.

-Students must apply for graduation and pay the cap, gown, and diploma fees at the Admissions Office.
-Nursing graduates are encouraged to participate in the SWTJC graduation ceremonies where they will receive the Associate of Applied Science degree.
-The Director of the program will provide the necessary information to the graduates from the Texas Board of Nursing and the National Council of Licensure Examination for Registered Nurses (NCLEX-RN).
+Potential graduates must apply for graduation and pay the cap, gown, and diploma fees at the Admissions Office.
+Nursing graduates are encouraged to participate in the SWTJC graduation ceremonies where they will receive the Associate of Applied Science Degree.
+Participating in additional ceremonies such as pinning is encouraged since both provide graduates and their families an opportunity to celebrate this achievement.